Cruise ships return to Napier to help boost local economy

 Hawke’s Bay Tourism CEO Hamish Saxton said the visitor economy was keen to support the recovery.

-The tourism sector is the third-largest industry contributor to regional GDP (after processing / manufacturing and agriculture) and is estimated to represent nine to 10 per cent of total employment, so it will be important in the recovery following Cyclone Gabrielle.
+The tourism sector is the third-largest industry contributor to regional GDP (after processing/manufacturing and agriculture) and is estimated to represent 9-10 per cent of total employment, so it will be important in the recovery following Cyclone Gabrielle.

 “While some areas of Hawke’s Bay are not accessible, much of the cruise visitor experience is centred in the Napier CBD.
 Many tourism businesses remain operational and the cruise industry can play a role in the recovery, bringing money into the economy, and supporting jobs, businesses and vibrancy,” Saxton said.